SumitKumarCSE/NodeJS/Notes.md

 ```

 # Socket
-It seems like you may have meant to type "socket" instead of "soxket."
+It seems like you may have meant to type "socket" instead of "socket."
 In the context of networking, a socket is a programming interface that allows communication between processes over a network.
 Sockets enable data to be sent and received between a client and a server.
 In Node.js, you can work with sockets using the built-in net module.
 The net module provides an asynchronous network API for creating both TCP and UDP sockets.